Highfield Level 2 Award in Food Allergen Awareness and Control in Catering

 What Will You Gain?

-By attending this allergen awareness course; your employees will understand their legal responsibilities as food handlers with regard to the control of allergen contamination.
+By attending this allergen awareness course; your employees will understand their legal responsibilities as food handlers concerning the control of allergen contamination.

-In addition, they will be able to identify common food allergens and the symptoms of an allergic reaction.
+They will also be able to identify common food allergens and the symptoms of an allergic reaction.

-On returning to the workplace, they will be able to recognise risks associated with food allergies and food intolerances.
+On returning to the workplace, they will recognise risks associated with food allergies and food intolerances.
 They will be able to implement the controls needed to prevent the risk of allergen contamination in food.

 What Will It Cost?